Born: 1974 (Uelzon, Germany)

 Since his European debut in Hamburg in 1988, Axel Strauss has been heard on concert stages throughout Europe.
 He has given concerts in Moscow, Vilnius, Berlin, Bremen, Leipzig and Nuremberg.
 Concert tours have taken him to Armenia, Azerbaijan and Romania.
 He has also toured South America and performed in Japan with the Philharmonic Violins Berlin.

 At the age of seventeen he won the silver medal at the Enescu Competition in Romania and has been recognized with many other awards, including top prizes in the Bach, Wieniawski and Kocian competitions.
 Mr. Strauss studied at the Music Academies of Lübeck and Rostock with Petru Munteanu.
-In 1996 he began working with the late Dorothy DeLay at The Juilliard School and became her teaching assistant in 1998.
-He has also worked with such artists as Itzhak Perlman, Felix Galimir, and Ruggiero Ricci, and at the Marlboro Music Festival with Richard Goode, Mitsuko Uchida and Andras Schiff.
+In 1996, he began working with the late Dorothy DeLay at The Juilliard School and became her teaching assistant in 1998.
+He has also worked with Itzhak Perlman, Felix Galimir, and Ruggiero Ricci, and at the Marlboro Music Festival with Richard Goode, Mitsuko Uchida and Andras Schiff.